I am so excited to share my very first blog income report! I am completely shocked and really happy.

 Right now I am recommending:

 Rakuten – This is where you get free cashback when you shop online!
 You literally get cash back when you make an online purchase.
-The cashback is deposited into your PayPal.
-If you want to try Rakuten, use my exclusive link to get $10 off your first $25 purchase AND earn cash back.
+The cash is deposited into your PayPal account.

-Ibotta – This is another free cell phone app.
+Ibotta – This is a free cell phone app.
 You use it after you go grocery shopping and use your receipt.
-It’s basically a rebate app, so you can earn anywhere from 50 cents to $5 off everything you buy.

 If you want to grab the Ibotta app and start making money off your grocery receipts, click here to get started.
-You will receive a cash bonus of $10 when you scan your first item!

-Restored 316 Designs – I picked this company to use a child theme for my blog.
-A child theme goes on top of the Genesis theme and how you customize your blog.
 There are a ton of themes to choose from depending on your blogging niche, what colors you like, and layout.

 I think it’s really important to be a part of different affiliates as I don’t want to depend on just one source.